Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 ## Introduction

-A powerful problem-solving technique in computer science is to use recursion.
-It takes advantage of operations that computers excel at.
+Life is full of problems.
+Big problems.
+But sometimes big problems are based on a smaller version of the same problem.
+And that smaller problem is itself based on a yet smaller version of the same problem.
+And that yet smaller problem is itself based on an even smaller version of the same problem, all the way down until we reach a size of the problem that isn't so big, and that we know how to solve.

+Such problems are said to be recursive.

-However, recursion happens around us all the time!
-Observing and naming recursion is a great way to begin thinking about recursion.
+But recursion applies to more than just problems.
+Recursion happens around us all the time.
+Observing and naming recursion in the real world is a great way to begin thinking about recursion in our programs!

 ## Vocabulary and Synonyms